fanf2/qp/README.md

 * [dns.h][] [dns.c][]

 	A qp-trie variant optimized for domain names.
-Effectively an 8-bit qp-trie for standard hostnames.
-Even faster and even less memory overhead, but does not support long keys.
 As well as the comments in [dns.h][] there are [some design notes](notes-dns.md).
+    The DNS-trie implementation in this repository is heavily bodged to fit into my test / benchmark harness so it can be directly compared with the other qp-trie versions.

 * [wp.h][] [wp.c][]